DeluxeOwl/chronicle/README.md

 - CI/CD
 - Observability: especially logs and otel.
 - An interesting thing would be to implement differential dataflow or CRDTs.
 Would help with joins.
+- Optional filters for ReadEvents - the implementation can decide to use native filters (e.g. sql filters) or normal filters